whoelsethanjesus/Mintrix/README.md

 # Mintrix
-Mintrix v1.0.2 by Janik Heiler
+Mintrix v1.0.3 by Janik Heiler
+Library version may not match those in the files.